 Oh, please check back occasionally – I plan to update this post as I get more questions about working from home with kids.

-Here’s what it often looks like to work from home with kids.
-Except in this picture we aren’t even at home.
-Our internet stinks lately, so we’ve been going into town to work at our church.
+Here’s what it often looked like for me to work from home with kids back in 2019.
+Except in this picture, we aren’t even at home.
+Our internet stunk back then, so I had to go into town to work at our church, and I brought the baby along, plus an older kiddo to help watch him.

 1. How Much Sleep Do You Get?

 This question has been popping up so much lately.
-Everyone seems to wonder how much sleep I get on a regular basis.
+Everyone seems to wonder how much sleep I get regularly.

-Let me premise my answer by sharing that I have a 13 year old son who is severely disabled.
-He has Angelman Syndrome, and part of his symptoms manifest themselves in a hard to manage sleep disorder.
+Let me premise my answer by sharing that I have a 17-year old son who is severely disabled.
+He has Angelman Syndrome, and part of his symptoms manifest themselves in a hard-to-manage sleep disorder.

 So…I work crazy hours.
-Sometimes I stay up until 1 am writing a blog post just because it’s quiet.
-Other times I hit the pillow at 7 and let my husband deal with the kids for a couple of hours before they wake me up.
+Sometimes I stay up until 1 am writing a blog post because it’s quiet.
+Other times, I hit the pillow at seven and let my husband deal with the kids for a couple of hours before they wake me up.
 On these occasions, I typically start working super early in the morning.

 I’m not above taking a nap during the day when I find myself really dragging after a rough couple of nights.

-Flexibility is an essential ingredient for being a mompreneur – especially if you aren’t getting consistent sleep!
-So is prayer – I often pray for patience when I’m up with the kids at night, and for wisdom in getting things done without cutting into sleep time too much.
+Flexibility is essential for being a mompreneur – especially if you aren’t getting consistent sleep!
+So is prayer – I often pray for patience when I’m up with the kids at night and for wisdom in getting things done without cutting into sleep time too much.

 Remember, sleep is important.
 Your brain will be sluggish if you don’t get enough.
 So do make resting and sleep an important part of your night.